 Submit the Secondary Application if you have received an invitation to proceed with the application process from the UW School of Medicine.
 The secondary application deadline is December 1, 2020.

-There are optional sections on the Secondary Application to apply to the TRUST program and to CUSP.
-If you are interested in also applying to TRUST or CUSP, all application materials are due to the Admissions Office by December 1, 2020.
+There is an optional section on the Secondary Application to apply to the TRUST program.
+CUSP has been suspended for 2020.
+If you are interested in also applying to TRUST, all application materials are due to the Admissions Office by December 1, 2020 at 11:59pm PT.

 Please Note: Medical Scientist Training Program (M.D./Ph.D.) applicants will need to initiate the preliminary application on the MSTP website.
 Applicants applying to BOTH the M.D./Ph.D. and the M.D.-only program will need to submit two applications (one to each program).
 Check with the MSTP office for its application deadlines.

 Your letter writers must submit your letters of evaluation/recommendation to the AMCAS service.
 Letters need to be on official letterhead stationery and include the author's signature.
 It is your responsibility as an applicant to make it clear to your letter writers that the letters are required to be on letterhead and signed prior to being submitted.
 Letters of recommendation that are missing letterhead and/or a signature will be given less consideration.
 The deadline for receipt of these letters is December 1, 2020.
 Keep in mind, it may take AMCAS several days to process and get them to us, so make sure AMCAS has your letters well before December 1, 2020.

 Applicants are required to take the CASPer test as part of completing our secondary application.
 Your secondary application will be considered incomplete until you have taken the CASPer test.

 Washington residents should be prepared to prove their state residency at any point in the admissions process.
 Residents of Wyoming, Alaska, Montana or Idaho are required to provide certification of declared legal residency to complete your secondary application.